 - Innovation in our businesses: facilitated by Steven Sears, Senior Editor, Barron's; with panelists Tim Wildenberg, Head of Alternative Execution, Citibank; Dominique Cerutti, President & Deputy CEO, NYSE Euronext; Meyer S. Frucher, Vice Chairman, NASDAQ OMX; Sam Coady, Managing Director, Corporate finance, CME Group; Zhang Yujun, President, Shanghai Stock Exchange.

 This year's "WFE Award for Excellence" is being presented to the Chairman of the International Integrated Reporting Committee (IIRC), Professor Mervyn King, in recognition of his work in chairing national commissions on corporate governance reform and in leading the development of a new form of corporate reporting, enhancing South Africa's business competitiveness.

-The 51st Annual WFE General Assembly and Annual Meeting marks the first instance that all panel discussions at the annual meeting will be webcast live, allowing interested parties to view every session remotely.
-Webcasts of the panels will be available at the website for the event, with the ability to watch in real-time or post-panel at the webcast website for a week following the conference, after which time the sessions will be archived on YouTube. @TheWFE will also be live tweeting about many of the key happenings of the Annual meeting using a dedicated hashtag, opening another avenue of remote participation in the conference.
+The 51st Annual WFE General Assembly and Annual Meeting marks the first instance that all panel discussions at the annual meeting will be webcast live, allowing interested parties to view every session remotely. @TheWFE will be live tweeting about many of the key happenings of the Annual Meeting using a dedicated hashtag, opening another avenue of remote participation in the conference.
 The addition of these new mediums is expected to increase awareness and promote an open, global dialogue with the exchange community.

 New WFE Member Exchanges